-The TWPC must communicate any decision to suspend to the team, having a player or players suspended, prior to its next game.
+The TWPC must communicate any decision to suspend a team or one or more of its players, prior to its next game.

 WP 22.15 In the case of simultaneous exclusion of players of opposing teams during play, both players are excluded for 20 seconds.
 The possession clock is not reset.
 Play is restarted with a free throw to the team which had possession of the ball.